LassoSoft/LassoGuide/source/databases/sql-data-sources.rst

 ===========================

-In Lasso, there are special add and update operations that can be performed using SQL data sources in addition to all add and update operations described in the :ref:`adding-updating` chapter.
+In Lasso, there are special add and update operations that can be performed using SQL data sources in addition to all the add and update operations described in the :ref:`adding-updating` chapter.

 Multiple Field Values